 From the iconic Fuller Brush man lugging a suitcase of merchandise in the 1940s, to a slick young corporate raider trading stocks in a modern brokerage firm, Hollywood has romanticized the art of selling since films were first invented.
-There’s just something inherently gripping about the psychological chess game between buyer and seller that audiences respond to.

 So whether you prefer comedy or drama, you’re bound to enjoy a few movies on this list … and that’s a money-back guarantee.

 The Best Sales Movies of All Time

 Click the titles below to jump to trailers and overviews of the must-see movies on this list.

 - Baby Boom (1987)

 - Love & Other Drugs (2010)